Appup-Docs/Appup-Docs/docs/backend/triggers/README.md

 ## CRON
 These triggers invoke workflows when a specific amount of time passes periodically.
 You can define the expression that sets the period as documented under [Cron Expressions](https://docs.oracle.com/cd/E12058_01/doc/doc.1014/e12030/cron_expressions.htm).

-**TODO : Test site doesn't allow me to create CRON trigger so example is needed here.**

 ## EVENT
 These triggers invoke workflows when a specific event is emitted by one of your workflows.
 This is the way one workflow triggers the other, thus propagating multiple flows on paralel pipelines.

-**TODO : Test site doesn't allow me to create EVENT trigger so example is needed here.**